gravitational/careers/challenges/offsec-engineer/challenge.md

 ## During the Interview
 During the 2 hours allotted for the interview, you will be given SSH access to a lab node via Teleport.

 Your objective is to identify and exploit vulnerabilities in the environment.
-There are flags hidden across the environment — capture as many as you can.
+There are flags hidden across the environment, capture as many as you can.

 # After the Interview